Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 When we log into the instance, we start in the `csuser` directory (the home directory).

 The files we will be using today and in future sessions are the `.fastq` files found under the relative path `~/shell_data/untrimmed_fastq`.
 FASTQ is a format for storing information about sequencing reads and their quality.
-We will be learning more about FASTQ files in a later lesson.
+We will be learning more about FASTQ files in a [future lesson on this course](https://cloud-span.github.io/03genomics/01-quality-control/index.html).

 ## Writing files